Affinity Groups

 Over the years, our staff, alumni, and student leaders have initiated several support groups which serve as venues for reflection, personal growth, and validation.
 These groups often become valuable networks that help strudents rely upon and uphold one another:

-Platicas are a discussion series for Latinx students and their allies to engage in topics about Latinx identity, cultures, and socio-political happenings.
-This space is an opportunity for community members to relate, celebrate, and congregate together while learning about the diverse aspects of Latinx experience.
-If you have questions, please reach out to Dafne Luna, Assistant Director for Latinx Student support.
+Café con Leche is a dialogue series for Latinx students, faculty, and staff to discuss Latinx identity, cultures, and socio-political happenings.
+This space allows community members to relate, celebrate, and come together to explore the diverse aspects of the Latinx experience.
+If you have questions, please reach out to Dafne Luna, Assistant Director for Latinx Student Support.
+Coffee and pan dulce provided!

 Fall Dates: